openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The specification supports all kinds of verifiable credentials, such as W3C Verifiable Credentials but also ISO mDL or AnonCreds.
 The examples given in the main part of the specification use W3C Verifiable Credentials, examples in other credential formats are given in  (#alternative_credential_formats).

-Verifiable Presentations are requested by adding a parameter `presentation_definition` or a scope value `openid_presentation:<credential_type>` to an OAuth authorization request.
+Verifiable Presentations are requested by adding a parameter `presentation_definition` to an OAuth authorization request.
 This specification introduces a new token type, "VP Token", used as a generic container for verifiable presentation objects, that is returned in authorization and token responses.

 # Request {#vp_token_request}